Boldewyn/normalize.scss/README.markdown

 ### License

 Public domain.
-The first line of normalize.scss includes an CSS comment attributing the original nromalize.css authors.
-I suggest to keep that in your project.
+The first line of the normalize mixin includes a CSS comment attributing the original normalize.css authors.
+I suggest to keep it in your project.